Attachmate Worldwide | Contact Us | NetIQ.com

-This technical note discusses how to configure and use Verastream Host Integrator (VHI) Session Server and AADS logging.
+This technical note discusses how to configure and use Verastream Host Integrator (VHI) logging for the session server component.

 About VHI Logging